This post may contain affiliate links. Please read our disclosure policy.

 It’s the ultimate condiment for drizzling over pretty much anything you can dream up!
-We love it on bruschetta, and it serves beautifully on all your favorite grilled or baked proteins, veggies, and so much more.
+Bruschetta, grilled or baked proteins, veggies, appetizers, salads and so much more.

 Learn why this balsamic vinegar glaze is so good on top of lots of your favorite dishes, and learn how to make it in just two ingredients and two steps!